Important: Google Maps API key requirements

 Once billing is set up, your API key is ready to use.

-Now that your API key is fully configured and secured, copy it and paste it into Step 2 of the Omnium Maps app dashboard in your Shopify admin.
+Now that your API key is fully configured and secured, copy it and paste it into the Google Maps API key field on the Settings page in the Omnium Maps app.
+Click "Save settings" to apply.